dnschnur/piday.github.com/about/index.md

 <div class="profile-info">Name: David Schnur</div>
 <div class="profile-info">Code Name: Mr. Switzerland</div>

 David is the bride's handsome better half.
-A talented Google programmer who wrote this site from scratch, David is the bride's best friend, mixed doubles tennis partner, and the love of her life.
+A Google programmer who enjoys tabletop gaming and ping pong, David is the bride's best friend, mixed doubles tennis partner, and the love of her life.
 Logical and curious with a love for travel, who knows kinds of adventures they'll go on?
 Fun fact: David lived in India, the Philippines, and China before moving to the U.S.

 ----------------------------------------------------------------------